 Token Coin Background

-The token coin is also called the digital currency, the virtual currency, which is a kind of cryptocurrency issued by non-bank, fiduciary institutions, electronic currency organizations.
-Cryptocurrency is a monetary system, which its value is not embodied in material and physical use, but in the degree of the public recognition.
+token is also called digital currency, or virtual currency, which is a kind of cryptocurrency issued by non-bank, fiduciary institutions, electronic currency organizations.
+Cryptocurrency is a monetary system, whose value is not embodied in material and physical use, but in the degree of the public recognition.
 This recognition is an endorsement of scale , whether active or widely used or mandated as a legal tender, and can be used as a means of payment based on virtual or specific environmental circulation.
-The world's first digital currency is Bitcoin.
-Today, Bitcoin is an ecosystem that encompasses a range of concepts, including payment systems, cryptocurrency, digital assets, and the underlying blockchain technology.
-In addition to all these concepts, it is also a trust mechanism that establishes peer-to-peer or distributed trust across the nodes of the network.
+The world's first digital currency is BitcoinBitcoin is the most well-known digital currency.
+Today, Bitcoin is an ecosystem that encompasses a range of concepts: payment systems, cryptocurrency, digital assets, and the underlying blockchain technology.
+In addition to all these concepts, it is also a trust mechanism that establishes trust across the nodes of the network in a P2P way.

-The first token coin issuing is called ICO, a form of fund-raising for the project, which is is a proof of equity for investors, a means of payment in platform to buy services.
+The first token issuing is called ICO, a form of fund-raising for the project, which is a proof of equity for investors, a means of payment in platform to buy services.
 The issue of cryptocurrency, can run the assets in the blockchain so that the blockchain can protect property security, reducing the cost of circulation and other advantages.
-Everyone has the absolute control of their own private property through the preservation of the database, eliminating intermediary agencies to reduce the cost of circulation to improve efficiency.
-The issue of token coin must follow the basic law of market economy: The value of token coin should be derived from the market price of products or services, reasonable pricing.
+Everyone has the absolute control of their own private property through the preservation of the database, reducing the cost of circulation by eliminating intermediary agencies which leads to improvement of efficiency.
+The issue of token must follow the basic law of market economy: The value of token coin should be derived from the market price of products or services, through reasonable pricing.
 The total amount of cryptocurrency issued should be strictly controlled.

 Chapter 2